vishnukumarkvs/Flixtube/README.md

 - As we move on from stages, we build microservices from scratch to containerizing the application to deploying it in Azure using Terraform

 ### Here are all the stages from stage1
-- Simple nodejs video-streaming microservice
+1. Simple nodejs video-streaming microservice
-- Microservice which streams a video file from Azure blob storage
+2. Microservice which streams a video file from Azure blob storage
-- Creating two microservices and connecting them
+3. Creating two microservices and connecting them
-- Creating 3rd microservice which is a database(mongodb) that stores metadata of video
+4. Creating 3rd microservice which is a database(mongodb) that stores metadata of video
-- Creating a history microservice
+5. Creating a history microservice
-- Using rabbitmq for decoupling microservices
+6. Using rabbitmq for decoupling microservices
-- Exploring RabbitMQ exchange
+7. Exploring RabbitMQ exchange
-- Connecting frontend to backend
+8. Connecting frontend to backend
+9. Introducing Terraform
+10. Deploying Microservice in AKS using Terraform